influxdata/docs-v2/content/influxdb/cloud-iox/select.md

 Note that this is a partial results set. `SELECT *` is the most basic SELECT statement.
 The query returns all columns from the measurement `h2o_feet`.

-Select specific tags and fields from a measurement:
+### Select specific tags and fields from a measurement

 ```sql
 SELECT "location","water_level"